freenas/freenas-docs/userguide/tasks.rst

 *Alpha* is the source computer with the data to be replicated.
 It is at IP address *10.0.0.102*.
-A :ref:`pool <Pools>` named *alphapool* has already been created, and a :ref:`dataset <Create Dataset>` named *alphadata* has been created on that pool.
+A :ref:`pool <Pools>` named *alphapool* has already been created, and a :ref:`dataset <Adding Datasets>` named *alphadata* has been created on that pool.
 This dataset contains the files which will be snapshotted and replicated onto *Beta*.